SeanWangYS/shopee-image-competition/README.md

 <img src="pic/cycling.jpg" alt="drawing" width="500"/><br>

 ## Model
-We use pretrained-model ResNet and EfficientNet to build several predictive models, and take ensemble mothod on whole predictions to boost final accuracy.<br>
+We used pretrained-model ResNet and EfficientNet to build several predictive models, and took ensemble mothod on whole predictions to boost final accuracy.<br>